SamHarless/Sedaro-Nano-Contribution/README.md

 # My Contribution:

 We were talking about how one of the next steps for Sedaro was to integrate 3rd part modeling software with Sedaro.
-I decided to base my contribution off of this, and add "3rd party simulation data" of comets.
+I decided to base my contribution off of this, and add functionality to communicate with "3rd party simulation software" of comets.

 ![](./screenshot.png)